Nikolaus Weiler

 Biography

-The wooden surfaces, on the other hand, absorb the light and suggest materiality and depth.
+The surfaces of the different materials open up endless paths through space.
+The metal surfaces reflect light and the surroundings and convey light, space, and lightness.
+The wooden surfaces, on the other hand, absorb light and suggest materiality and depth.

-Each sculpture is preserved and polished before shipping.
+Each sculpture is unique.

 Other works has been since 2016 sculptures in spatial dynamic curves.